Wednesday, 2 October 2019

 LEGEND

-As per the legend Lord Vishnu married Goddess Lakshmi who emerged out of the Thiruparkadal at this place.
-The Deva's came in a group ( Thogai in Tamil) this place is called Thiru Thevanar Thogai ( Thiruthevanarthogai ).
+As per the legend, Lord Vishnu married Goddess Lakshmi, who emerged out of the Thiruparkadal at this place.
+The Devas came in a group ( Thogai in Tamil).
+This place is called Thiru Thevanar Thogai ( Thiruthevanarthogai ).
 It is situated on the South bank of river Manni, a branch of River Kaveri.

 ANNUAL CELEBRATION